jen6one9/that-google-books-search/README.md

 ## Acknowledgements
-The successful release of this application would not be possible without the candid feedback and support of my tutor, class TA's and cohort peers.
+The successful release of this application would not be possible without the candid feedback and support of my tutor and cohort peer, Diogo!

 ## License
 Copyright 2020 Jeneth Diesta